 Both divorcing spouses may have an interest in protecting a business.
 Dividing a business might ruin the company’s profitability, which will mean a loss of wealth for both parties.

 If the parties have one of these agreements, they will need to inform their lawyers as it will undoubtedly impact the divorce litigation and negotiations.
 Courts will uphold valid marital agreements.
-A skilled lawyer could draft or review these types of agreements for high-asset Miramar couples and advise on how they may impact a divorce case.
+A hard-working high-asset divorce lawyer in Miramar could draft or review these types of agreements for high-asset Miramar couples and advise on how they may impact a divorce case.